gcalderone/ReusePatterns.jl/README.md

 However, in Julia you can only subtype abstract types, hence this powerful substitutability mechanism can not be pushed beyond a concrete type.
 Citing the [manual](https://docs.julialang.org/en/v1/manual/types): *this [limitation] might at first seem unduly restrictive, [but] it has many beneficial consequences with surprisingly few drawbacks.*

-The most striking drawback pops out in the case Alice defines an abstract type with only one subtype, namely a concrete one.
+The most striking drawback pops out in case Alice defines an abstract type with only one subtype, namely a concrete one.
 Clearly, in all methods requiring access to the actual data representation, the argument types will be annotated with the concrete type, not the abstract one.
 This is an important protection against Alice's package misuse: those methods require **exactly** that concrete type, not something else, even if it is a subtype of the same parent abstract type.
 However, this is a serious problem for Bob, since he can not reuse those methods even if he defines concrete structures with the same contents as Alice's one (plus something else).

 The **ReusePatterns.jl** package allows to overtake this limitation by introducing the concept of *quasi abstract* type, i.e. a type without a rigid separation between a type behaviour and its concrete implementation.
 Operatively, a *quasi abstract* type is an abstract type satisfying the following constraints:

-1 - it can have as many abstract or *quasi abstract* subtypes as desired, but it can have **only one** concrete subtype (the so called *assocated concrete type*);
+1 - it can have as many abstract or *quasi abstract* subtypes as desired, but it can have **only one** concrete subtype (the so called *associated concrete type*);

 2 - if a *quasi abstract* type has another *quasi abstract* type among its ancestors, its associated concrete type must have (at least) the same field names and types of the ancestor associated data structure.

 Note that for the example discussed above constraint 1 is not an actual limitation, since Alice already defined only one concrete type.
 Also note that constraint 2 implies *concrete structure subtyping*.

-The `@quasiabstract` macro provided by the **ReusePatterns.jl** package, ensure the above constraints are properly observed.
+The `@quasiabstract` macro provided by the **ReusePatterns.jl** package, ensure the above constraints are properly satisfied.

 The guidelines to exploit *quasi abstract* types are straightforward:
 - define the *quasi abstract* type as a simple structure;